-People Pillar III: We value ou r people D 113 UN SDGs Target Detailed description 2020 results ine and gress Pages 8 ксэлг мак мо All cement plants must operate with a certified health and safety management system (i.e. ISO 45001) The Group plans to certify all cement plants by 2022.
-During 2020, all certified cement plants completed the migration process to the ISO 45001 standard, finding full compliance with the standard's requirements.
-By the end of 2020, 73% of all cement plants were ISO 45001 certified.
-2022 Target in line with planned roadmap Concretely safe (pag.
-93) 4 PUALITY BUCATION Quality Education for the employees In 2018, the Group launched the Cementir Academy, a training hub that aims to develop and enhance the technical, behavioural and managerial skills of all our employees.
-More than 35,000 hours of training were supplied in 2020, almost 11.7 hours per capita. ongoing Target in line with planned roadmap Cementir Academy (pag.
-88) 13 CHMANN Link between employee's remuneration and sustainability targets The sustainability targets defined by the Group are included in the monetary incentive plan adopted by Cementir.
-The monetary incentive plan adopted by Cementir is based on a short-term incentive (STI) system.
+>PEOPLE Pillar III: We value our people UN SDGs Target Detailed description 2020 Results Deadline and prog ress Pages 3 DOOD MALTIN AND WILL SEING 8 SECTION WORK AND ECONOMIC GROWTH Zero accidents Group-wide training initiative on the importance of management responsibility in occupational health and safety.
+Analysis of the causes of accidents and near misses and implementation of appropriate preventive measures Zero fatalities and high-consequence injuries to employees in 2020 ongoing Target in line with planned roadmap Concretely safe (pag.
+82) 8 TICHEN WORK NO. All cement plants must operate with a certified health and safety management system (i.e. ISO 45001) The Group plans to certify all cement plants by 2022 During 2020, all certified cement plants completed the migration process to the ISO 45001 standard, finding full compliance with the standard's requirements.
+By the end of 2020, 73% of all cement plants were ISO 45001 certified 2022 Target in line with planned roadmap Concretely safe (pag.
+82) 4 Quality Education for the employees In 2018, the Group launched the Cementir Academy, a training hub that aims to develop and enhance the technical, behavioural and managerial skills of all our employees More than 35,000 hours of training were supplied in 2020, almost 11.7 hours per capita ongoing Target in line with planned roadmap Cementir Academy (pag.
+78) 13 REMAIN Link between employee's remuneration and sustainability targets The sustainability targets defined by the Group are included in the monetary incentive plan adopted by Cementir The monetary incentive plan adopted by Cementir is based on a short-term incentive (STI) system.
 The STI is based on the Group's and/or subsidiaries' financial and nonfinancial targets and includes objectives based on indicators linked to company performance and to managerial roles held within the Company.
-Managers from all organisational levels participate and share in this incentive system, so that fulfilling defined goals results in the receipt of annual monetary incentives.
-2020 Target achieved Our key actions and related investments for the 2021-2030 period (pag.
-44) 5 CENDER FOULTRY Promotion of gender equality with an objective of at least 30% of the Board of Directors being composed of women Implementation of a specific Group Diversity Policy.
-33% of Board Members are women ongoing Target achieved We value our people (pag.85)
+Managers from all organisational levels participate and share in this incentive system, so that fulfilling defined goals results in the receipt of annual monetary incentives 2020 Target achieved Our key actions and related investments for the 2021-2030 period (pag.
+42) 5 === © Promotion of gender equality with an objective of at least 30% of the Board of Directors being composed of women Implementation of a specific Group Diversity Policy 33% of Board Members are women ongoing Target achieved Governance (pag.
+47)

-Local Community Pillar IV: We support our communities
+>LOCAL COMMUNITY Pillar IV: We support our communities